-Special equipment and knowledge of HVAC systems is required to access the important parts of that system.
+Special equipment and knowledge of HVAC systems are required to access the important parts of that system.
 Borescope cameras are used to inspect and record the accumulated dust/debris inside the system.
 (Of course, plugs are needed to close the holes after inspection).
 Sometimes it’s even necessary to cut—or access—hatchways into ducts, fan housings, and filter banks.
-Sampling/testing and analysis of collected system debris may also be important—especially after a fire or material release (this was a major issue near Ground Zero when the Twin Towers collapsed and hazardous dust entered the Lower Manhattan Buildings’ HVAC systems.
-When the power went down, that debris settled in the buildings’ ductwork).
+Sampling/testing and analysis of collected system debris may also be important—especially after a fire or material release (this was a major issue in wildfires in the West and South US).
+Also, when there is an interior fire in a building

 Regular inspection and regular internal system cleaning are critical in maintaining air quality in the occupied spaces.
 There is no difference between the air in the ductwork and the air breathed by the building’s occupants.

 For most systems, every 3 to 5 years an inspection of the interior of the HVAC should be performed.
 A schedule of cleaning can then be established.
 Atlantic Environmental can perform such internal HVAC system inspections.